benjspitler/benjspitler.github.io/egypt-cartopy.md

-## Using cartopy to map  death sentences in Egypt and executions in Saudi Arabia
+## Using cartopy to map death sentences in Egypt

-### Maps of preliminary death sentences in Egypt

 Here, I used Python's cartopy package, along with matplotlib, to map the governorates where more and less preliminary death sentences were handed down between 2011 and 2018: